Free Quote: 800-272-5490 | Customer Service: 800-237-0799 | Text: 833-621-1881

 Cabinets are often the first thing people notice in kitchens besides appliances.
 Since total cabinet replacement is expensive and time-consuming, many homeowners and apartment-dwellers warm up their kitchen cabinets by refacing them.
 Refacing veneer is durable yet inexpensive and easily installed within three to five business days.

 With refacing, you have literally hundreds of warm color options available based on various stains, glazes and wood grain patterns.
 The most common wood types associated with warmth are fruitwoods (cherry, pear and apple), mahogany, beech and oak.
-Colors can be predominately warm or a shade of neutral brown with warm highlights.
+Colors can be predominantly warm or a shade of neutral brown with warm highlights.

 If you prefer wood to laminate, consider red refacing options like Cherry Harvest with a Caramel Glaze, Cherry with a Natural Glaze or Bamboo.
 For more golden or yellow warmth, consider Harvest Gold on Maple and Maple with a Nutmeg Stain.
 In laminates, consider light Hard Rock Maple, Dark Wild Apple and Cherry Pear.